-Facing a DUI charge for the first time can be frightening in light of the strict Idaho laws on the subject and the very real possibility of harsh penalties.
+Facing an Idaho DUI charge for the first time can be frightening in light of the strict Idaho laws on drunk driving and the very real possibility of harsh penalties.
 A conviction can follow a person for a very long time unless they have an experienced DUI attorney in Boise to advocate for dismissal of the charges.
 Despite the serious penalties looming, there is a possibility the accused and their lawyer may appeal the charge and petition for dismissal.

 A first offense DUI involving a BAC level of more than .08 but less than .15 is considered a second degree misdemeanor punishable by fines, time served in jail, license suspension and restrictions.
 A person found guilty of DUI for the first time will face a fine of at least $500 but no more than $1,000 and a jail sentence of no more than six months.